-Paul Murphy began his diverse screen career in childhood, as part of the music and filmmaking clan that was Blerta.
-He went on to work as a grip on his father Geoff's feature Never Say Die, and many other films besides.
+Paul Murphy began his diverse screen career in childhood, as part of travelling creative clan Blerta.
+He went on to work as a grip (grips set up and operate equipment to move the camera) on his father Geoff's feature Never Say Die — and many other productions besides.
 Paul Murphy moved into directing with 2001 short Sox.
-In 2007 he directed self-financed feature Second-Hand Wedding; this tale of family and garage sales proved a big domestic hit.
-He followed it with Rhys Darby comedy Love Birds.
+In 2007 he directed self-financed feature Second-Hand Wedding; this tale of family, marriages and garage sales proved a big local hit.
+Next came Rhys Darby romantic comedy Love Birds.

 Having been around filmmakers, actors and musicians for most of my life, I guess I never had much of a choice but to have a working life in the business.
 Paul Murphy in an interview with Australia's SBS, 28 July 2010